RANZCR Clinical Radiology Phase 2 Examination Format Explained

 How PRIMEX maps to the format

-- Written answer practice with AI feedback mapped to RANZCR Part 2 reporting expectations.
+- Written answer practice with AI feedback mapped to RANZCR Phase 2 reporting expectations.

 - Viva simulation to practise structured oral presentation of radiological findings.